Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-3.md

 By completing this challenge, you aim to demonstrate to Contoso Ltd. how **GitHub Copilot** can streamline the development of ARM templates, automate build and testing processes with GitHub Actions, and generate insightful documentation.
 This will further highlight the value of integrating AI into the development workflow, following the successful development of the Contact Database application in the previous challenge.

-## Prerequisites
+## Pré-requisitos

 Make sure you have the following from the CloudLabs-provided integrated environment:

-> **Note**: Prerequisites are already set up in the CloudLabs provided environment.
+> **Nota**: Prerequisites are already set up in the CloudLabs provided environment.
 If you're using your personal computer or laptop, please make sure that all necessary prerequisites are installed to complete this hackathon.

 - [Visual Studio Code](https://code.visualstudio.com/)
 - [GitHub account](https://github.com/)
 - [GitHub Copilot extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) installed in VS Code.
 - Make sure to deploy the web app in the existing resource group named **GitHub-Copilot-Challenges**.

-## Accessing Azure Portal
+## Aceder ao Azure Portal

 1. To access the Azure portal, open a private/incognito window in your browser and navigate to **[Azure Portal](https://portal.azure.com)**.